dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * BCM94331CD based Wifi cards.
   * See [Wireless Buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) for potential cards to upgrade to.
 * Certain SATA controllers dropped
   * For some reason, Apple removed the AppleIntelPchSeriesAHCI class from AppleAHCIPort.kext.
-Due to the outright removal of the class, trying to spoof to another ID can fail for many and create instability for others.
+Due to the outright removal of the class, trying to spoof to another ID (generally done by SATA-unsupported.kext) can fail for many and create instability for others.
   * A partial fix is to block Big Sur's AppleAHCIPort.kext and inject Catalina's version with any conflicting symbols being patched.
 You can find a sample kext here: [Catalina's patched AppleAHCIPort.kext](https://cdn.discordapp.com/attachments/736290608339091589/736316536641552404/CtlnaAHCIPort.kext.zip)
   * This will work in both Catalina and Big Sur so you can remove SATA-unsupported if you want.